golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-sdk-cli.md

 ### Golem Manifest

-[Golem Manifest](https://docs.golem.network/docs/golem/payload-manifest) is a JSON document that describes your Golem application.
-While it is not necessary for simple applications, you will need it if you want to access advanced features of the Golem SDK, like access to the Internet (outbound).
+[Golem Manifest](/docs/golem/payload-manifest) is a JSON document that describes your Golem application.
+While it is not necessary for simple applications, you will need it if you want to access advanced features of the Golem SDK, like [access to the Internet](/docs/creators/javascript/guides/accessing-internet).

 The `golem-sdk` CLI allows users to create and update the manifest file.
 By default, it assumes the manifest is available in a `manifest.json` file in the current folder.
 If you want to point to a different file, use the --manifest (or -m) option.